sensemaking/sensemaking.github.io/_posts/consulting.md

 title: Consulting
 datestamp: 2015-08-18T13:50:00+01:00
 author: Chris Meek
+description: If you need the best quality software developers in the business then come to us!
 ---

 The success of any software project depends critically on the people involved.
 That's why we only employ the best developers out there.
 When a sense|making developer is embedded into one of your teams you can relax knowing you're getting value for money much more than your average developer can offer.